olivesmoo/bloomy/README.md

 making it especially accessible for asthma sufferers, children, and the elderly.

-Our prototype demonstrates that ambient, emotionally resonant feedback can increase engagement and promote proac- tive behavior without requiring constant user attention.
+Our prototype demonstrates that ambient, emotionally resonant feedback can increase engagement and promote proactive behavior without requiring constant user attention.
 The seamless integration of sensors, wireless communication, and expressive actuation bridges the gap between utility and aesthetics—making health-relevant information feel natural,